bob-606/5.easa.fi/README.md

 ## 13. What pattern can be found at the stagnation point?
-What pattern can be found at the stagnation point?
 - ***Streamlines are divided into airflow above and below the profile***
 - The boundary layer starts separating on the upper surface of the profile
 - All aerodynamic forces can be considered as attacking at this single point